MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-preview.md

 - **msdyn_CreateProjectV1**: This API can be used to create a project.
 The project and default project bucket is created immediately.
 - **msdyn_CreateTeamMemberV1**: This API can be used to create a project team member.
 The team member record is created immediately.
 - **msdyn_CreateOperationSetV1**: This API can be used to schedule several requests that must be performed within a transaction.
 - **msdyn_PSSCreateV1**: This API can be used to create an entity.
-The entity can be any of the Scheduling entities that support the create operation.
+The entity can be any of the Project scheduling entities that support the create operation.
 - **msdyn_PSSUpdateV1**: This API can be used to update an entity.
-The entity can be any of the Scheduling entities that support the update operation.
+The entity can be any of the Project scheduling entities that support the update operation.
 - **msdyn_PSSDeleteV1**: This API can be used to delete an entity.
-The entity can be any of the Scheduling entities that support the delete operation.
+The entity can be any of the Project scheduling entities that support the delete operation.
 - **msdyn_ExecuteOperationSetV1**: This API is used to execute all of the operations within the given operation set.

-## Using Schedule APIs with OperationSet
+## Using Project Scheduling APIs with OperationSet

 Because records with both **CreateProjectV1** and **CreateTeamMemberV1** are created immediately, these APIs can't be used in the **OperationSet** directly.
 However, you can use the API to create needed records, create an **OperationSet**, and then use these pre-created records in the **OperationSet**.